kobirhumayun/finance_management/README.md

 # Finance Management Docker Deployment

 ## Overview
-This repository packages the Finance Management Next.js front end and Express API into a Docker Compose stack that keeps internal dependencies isolated on the private `finance-management_net` while exposing only the `finance-management-web` container to the shared `edge_net`.
-A centrally managed Nginx reverse proxy (deployed elsewhere on the VPS) owns `edge_net`, publishes ports 80/443, and forwards hostname-based traffic to this application without any host ports opened by the app stack itself.
-The API, MongoDB, and Redis stay on the private network; the web tier proxies API traffic internally so nothing except the browser-facing Next.js server needs to be reachable from the edge.
+This repository packages the Finance Management Next.js front end and Express API into a layered Docker Compose stack.
+A shared base definition under `compose/base.yml` captures the container builds, health checks, and networking that both development and production reuse.
+Environment-specific overlays (`compose/development.yml`, `compose/production.yml`) then add the commands, env files, and resource policies required for each workflow.
+The API, MongoDB, and Redis stay on the private `finance-management_net` network while only the web tier joins the shared `edge_net` when running in production behind the centralized Nginx proxy.

 ## Prerequisites
 - A VPS (or bare-metal host) already running the shared edge Nginx deployment that creates and manages the external `edge_net` network and publishes TCP ports 80 and 443.